webdevtut/webdevtut/README.md

 ---

-- 🌱 I’m currently exploring **Angular 20 and its new features, AngularThree, and modern UI frameworks**
+- 🌱 I’m currently exploring **the latest in Angular, emerging JavaScript frameworks, and modern UI technologies**

 - 👨‍💻 All of my projects are available at [tushar-3d-portfolio.vercel.app](https://tushar-3d-portfolio.vercel.app/)